 The Carter Center is guided by a fundamental commitment to human rights and the alleviation of human suffering; it seeks to prevent and resolve conflicts, enhance freedom and democracy, and improve health.
-The Center has been invited to observe the upcoming Palestinian Legislative Council (PLC) in May and presidential elections in July and plans to send an initial team of experts to begin its pre-electoral assessments in April, pending travel restrictions to the region.
+The Center has been invited to observe the upcoming Palestinian Legislative Council (PLC) in May and presidential elections in July and plans to send an initial team of experts to begin its pre-electoral assessments in early May.
+Travel restrictions have been lifted in Israel, making the deployment of an expert mission possible.
+An application to Israeli authorities to enter is still required.
 Pending developments, the Carter Center may deploy an international observer mission, and the person hired for this position would become part of the core team.
-Pending funding, this position is scheduled for an initial period of two months with possibility of extension.
+This position is scheduled for an initial period of two months with possibility of extension.

 The Center is seeking a highly qualified individual to serve as Social Media Analyst.
 S/he will assess the role and impact of social media and digital threats on the comprehensive electoral process.
 The analyst is responsible for reviewing the legal framework for media against international standards for online media and the internet, and assessing the impact of social media platforms and their use on the polls, including freedom of speech and data privacy.